 That's 2 to the 64th power or 18 billion billion IPv6 addresses per residence.
 Every light switch, light bulb, every electrical socket, your doorbell, your fridge, each slot in your toaster … everything will have an IP address in the future.

 Large government and corporate end-sites would normally have more devices and multiple broadcast domains, compartmentalizing devices for both performance and network security reasons.
 These entities would be assigned multiple subnets.

 For example, a college could be assigned a /56 block from an ISP's site.
 In this case, the college's IT department would have the lower 8 bits of the subnet field to identify up to 256 subnets at their end-site, and assign one subnet to each of their broadcast domains.
 The first 64 bits of the IP address would be the same for all devices in a particular broadcast domain, and the last 64 bits identify the device.
 The ISP could service up to 256 of this kind of customer from one /48 site block at the ISP's data center.

 Customers of an ISP in this category also include… smaller ISPs.
 For this type of customer, a /48 block would allow the downstream ISP to resell /64 block residential and /56 block corporate / government scenarios.

 For this tutorial, we've had to introduce quite a number of supporting concepts like LAN, LAN interface, broadcast domain, MAC address, subnets and ISPs to be able to explain IPv6 address allocation.

 Trying to master all of this in one short tutorial can be difficult.

 If you would like to take this more slowly, and build up the knowledge layers properly, consider taking these courses:

-• Online Courses 2211 Ethernet, LANs and VLANs and 2213 IP Networks, Routers and Addresses (get them individually or together in packages including the Certified Telecommunications Network Specialist Certification Package)
+• Online Courses 2211 LANs, VLANs, Wireless and Optical Ethernet and 2213 IP Networks, Routers and Addresses (get them individually or together in packages including the Certified Telecommunications Network Specialist Certification Package)